AdoHaha/ipython_robot_prototyping/README.md

     cd ~/catkin_ws/src/ipython_robot_prototyping && ipython3 notebook
   ```

-  IPython notebook should open in your browser.
-Go to excercises directory and open setting_up_and_running_your_first_ROS_Node.ipynb
+  Jupyter notebook should open in your browser.
+Go to exercises directory and open setting_up_and_running_your_first_ROS_Node.ipynb

 ### Running locally